 Individual Therapy (sometimes called “psychotherapy” or “counseling”) is a process through which I work with clients one-on-one—coming alongside you with compassion, empowering you on your journey toward growth and transformation.
 Together we will explore how your individual background, beliefs, thoughts, and behaviors may be impacting you in both positive and negative ways.
 We will learn and practice techniques, forming new habits that are in line with your overall vision for your life.

 Couples Therapy is a process through which a couple (who may be engaged, dating, married, partnered—or other pairings) works with me to identify specific areas of conflict, and then develop a plan of action to improve each individual's relationship satisfaction.
 Couples grow in their empathy toward each other, improve emotional responses, and develop healthy communication and conflict resolution skills to enhance the long-term health of their relationship.

 Group Therapy involves a small group of people (generally four to eight) meeting face-to-face with me, typically once a week for 1.5 hours to talk about a particular issue with which all of them struggle --- such as self-esteem, depression, anxiety, spirituality, etc. Group members share and explore their feelings and behaviors, hear different perspectives, and receive encouragement from others facing similar issues.
 My role is to direct and shape the group experience into a meaningful, collaborative learning environment, rich with healing and change.

 Private Practice Information

-SESSIONS: Individual and Couple Therapy sessions are typically fifty (60) minutes in length and occur once a week.
+SESSIONS: Individual and Couple Therapy sessions are typically sixty (60) minutes in length and occur once a week.
 Depending on your needs, we can arrange to work together more or less often.